 Preparing Your Water for Brewing – Part 1

 For a guy who loves beer, you might not expect me to write an article about water.
 However, water plays a vital role in the quality of your beer.
 Water can be a complicated subject and I am by no means a chemist or an expert on the subject.
-My goal is to write a series of articles which cover some basic information about brewing water, water profiles, and how they can affect your beer.
+My goal is to write a series of articles which cover some basic information about brewing water, creating a custom water profile, and how they can affect your beer.
 If you are looking for more technical details, there are plenty of good articles and books already out there.

 I have spent a good bit of time experimenting with water profiles for the beers I have brewed over the past two years.
 My original goal was to improve my IPAs because I just could not seem to get them where I wanted them to be as far as hop flavor and mouthfeel.
 I was also having some issues with mash efficiency.
 Ah – that reminds me of something I should mention right now.